 Protecting Your Interests During An Independent Medical Evaluation (IME)

 You may believe that your workers’ compensation case is cut and dry.
 However, there are still steps that you need to follow before you can receive the benefits that you deserve.
-Missing a step, like failing to attend your independent medical evalution, can put your benefits at risk.
+Missing a step, like failing to attend your independent medical evaluation, can put your benefits at risk.

 Our attorneys at Berg & Berg are equipped to help you at any stage of the workers’ compensation process.
 Since 1991, injured workers throughout Chicago have turned to us during their time of need.
 We are here to give you the skilled representation you need to secure your workers’ compensation benefits.